lzwjava/blog-source/original/2025-01-15-tailpipe-en.md

 ---
 audio: true
+generated: false
 lang: en
 layout: post
-title: "The Case of the Hairy Tailpipe: A Car Repair Mystery"
+title: 'The Case of the Hairy Tailpipe: A Car Repair Mystery'
 ---

 In March 2018, I bought a second-hand Chevrolet Sail 2011.
 However, I crashed it around June 2018.
 I sold it to another local person.
 After several years, I bought it back.